jaintanmay121/License-Plate-Recognition/README.md

 (trainedModel.sav)

 Using the Cross Validation and Support Vector Classification, train the model and save it using pickle.
+You can use the pretrained model or train yourself uing the file TrainCharacters.py and extracting the dataset from training_images.rar.

 ## Detect the Plate
 (DetectPlate.py)